Want to apply for an OCI card in the UK?

 Then you’re in the right place.

-Because today I’m going to guide you through the step-by-step process of submitting your OCI application to be granted the status of Overseas Citizen of India.
+Because today I’m going to guide you through the step-by-step process of submitting your OCI application to be granted the status of Overseas Citizen of India in 2020.

 Let’s do this.

 If you cancelled your Indian passport (to get the surrender certificate) after obtaining British Citizenship, you require a valid Visa for your next visit to India.

 You could opt to get a Visa (or an eVisa) for India whenever you need to fly to India.

 (A conventional Visa has a validity of 6 months, and an eVisa provides a double-entry validity of 60 days)